Philippus/elastic4s/README.md

 ```

 Then Elasticsearch is configured with those mappings for those fields only.
 It is still fully dynamic and other fields will be created as needed with default options.
-Only the fields mentioned
-will be "fixed".
+Only the fields specified will be "fixed".

 More examples on the create index syntax can be [found here](guide/createindex.md).